ebaadazam/Spring-Framework/Spring AOP/ReadMe.md

 <b>Aspect-Oriented Programming (AOP)</b> is a programming paradigm that aims to increase modularity by allowing the separation of cross-cutting concerns from the business logic.
 AOP complements Object-Oriented Programming (OOP) by providing a way to add behavior to existing code without modifying the code itself.
 In Spring, AOP is used to implement cross-cutting concerns like logging, transaction management, security, etc.
+It doesn't matter whatever application you are building there is one thing common for all the applications that is maintaining the log file, maintaining the security and handling the transactions.
+Whenever you call a particular method, you maintain logs.

 <b>Key Concepts in Spring AOP:</b> <br>
 <b>1.
 Aspect:</b> A module that encapsulates a concern that cuts across multiple classes.
 In Spring AOP, an aspect can be implemented using regular classes annotated with @Aspect.<br>